andreasmuelder/statecharts.online/chapters/08-summary-and-next-steps.md

 ---
 title: Summary and Next Steps
 layout: chapter
+description: A recap of key concepts with suggestions for hands-on practice, tools, and where to go next.
 ---

 Congratulations!
 You've now worked through the foundational concepts of modern statecharts — from the basics to more advanced modeling techniques.
 Whether you're building embedded systems, user interfaces, automation logic, or reactive workflows, statecharts offer a powerful, visual, and maintainable way to model behavior.